 Whether you want to try Android before you buy, experiment with the latest version of Android or sync apps between your Android device and your PC, these Windows programs have you covered.

 BlueStacks doesn’t replicate the full Android experience, it’s just an “app player” that runs individual apps on your PC.
-BlueStacks runs in full-screen mode, but you can Alt-Tab and use other programs while it’s open.
+BlueStacks starts in full-screen mode, but can also be used in windowed mode.

-BlueStacks really shines if you already have an Android device.
-You can install the BlueStacks Cloud Connect app, available in the Android market, to synchronize apps between your device and your PC.
+BlueStacks also works with your Android phone or tablet if you already have one.
+You can install the BlueStacks Cloud Connect app, available in the Google Play, to synchronize apps between your device and your PC.

-YouWave provides a free 7-day trial, which is more than enough time to get a feel for Android apps.
-It starts an emulated environment with a home screen and app menu.
+YouWave provides a free ten-day trial, which is more than enough time to get a feel for Android apps.
+Unlike BlueStacks, YouWave offers a full Android system with a home screen, app menu, and everything else.

-First, you’ll have to download and install the SDK manager from Google.
-After installing it, launch it and check off the files for the latest version of Android.
+First, you’ll need Java installed.
+You can then download the SDK Tools from Google.
+Click the Use an Existing IDE option on the page and download the SDK Tools package.
+After installing it, launch the SDK Manager and install the recommended files for the latest version of Android.
 Click the Install button and the SDK manager will automatically download and install the required software.

 Click the Tools menu once the download has finished, select Manage AVDs and click the New button to create a new virtual device.
-Select your installed version of Android as the target, name your Android virtual device, then click Create AVD.
+Select a device — an older device like the Nexus S should be easier to emulate – and your installed version of Android.
+Name the virtual device and click OK to create it.

 You’ll see your new virtual device in the virtual device manager window.
 Select it, click the Start button and click Launch to launch the Android emulator.
-Don’t worry if it takes a while to start — it took over a minute to start for me.
+It may take a while to start — perhaps over a minute, depending on your hardware.

 Google’s Android emulator for PC definitely doesn’t perform as well as BlueStacks or YouWave.
-It also doesn’t have the Android Market or any other app store integrated, but you can download app files inside it and install them.
-Check out our list of Android app-finding websites to find apps for the emulator.
+It also doesn’t have Google Play or any other app store integrated, but you can download app files in APK form and install them.

 Android’s openness allows developers to create applications like these, which is awesome — no similar solutions are available if you want to try out iPhone or iPod apps on Windows.
-Still, there are some limitations — the Android Market doesn’t run in any of these environments, for one.
+Still, there are some limitations — performance isn’t as good as it is on real hardware, for one.